 Often, buyers will ask a seller to pay their closing costs.
 If the buyer doesn't have enough money to pay for closing costs and the bank refuses to allow the concession, the buyer might not be able to buy that short sale.

-Sometimes, Wells Fargo FHA short sale banks will reduce the amount typically paid by other banks because Wells Fargo says its guidelines for FHA prohibit a full 3 percent credit in some circumstances.
-I have also found that some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5 percent.
+Sometimes, Wells Fargo FHA short sale banks will reduce the amount typically paid by other banks because Wells Fargo says its guidelines for FHA prohibit a full 3% credit in some circumstances.
+Also, some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5%.

 Ask the listing agent if the bank will pay a concession toward closing costs when you write the offer or offer more than list price to compensate.

 Dealing with Two Lenders and Getting Approval

 If there are two loans on a short sale, you will need the consent from both lenders to close.
-You are taking a risk if you move forward with an appraisal and/or home inspection before you receive approval from both lenders.
+You are taking a risk if you move forward with an appraisal or home inspection before you receive approval from both lenders.
 One lender might agree while the other might reject the short sale or object to the seller contribution on the HUD.

 Ask to see a preliminary title report or title commitment to determine how many loans are secured by the property.
 There could be a paid-off loan that was never reconvened.